pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 _listing 5.9 Parsing Bulk Strings_

 The first step is calling `StringScanner#getch`, it moves the internal cursor of the scanner by one character and returns it.
-If the first character is `$`, we expect a Bulk String, if it is `*`, we expect a bulk array and any other character is a protocol error.
+If the first character is `$`, we received a Bulk String as expected.
+Anything else is an error.

 Redis accepts empty strings, and while it may be unusual, it is possible for a Redis key to be an empty string, and a value can also be an empty string.
 If the expected length is negative, then we stop and return a `ProtocolError`